 Our summer choir is open to ages 8 and up and will rehearse on Thursday evenings from 7:00-8:00 pm.
 Masks will be required, and we will have them on hand for you.
 We’ll be going back to basics this summer after a year of hardly any singing, focusing primarily on hymn and psalm singing, as well as some easier choral pieces.
 If you’re new to choral singing, our summer choir would be a great way for you to ease into the choir experience.
 If you’d like to join but feel hesitant because of travel plans, please don’t let this stop you!
 We would love to have you whether or not you’re able to join us every week, and we can easily work something out with whatever your travel schedule might be.

-If you’d like more information or want to join either of our ensembles, please email Sara Tobe at email@example.com or simply stop by a rehearsal!
+If you’d like more information or want to join the ensemble, please email Sara Cahall at firstname.lastname@example.org or simply stop by a rehearsal!

 What does the Music Ministry mean to me?